CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

 \subsection{Historical Context Dependency}

-We provide additional analysis of how history length affects the performance of our STA Transformer.
-We focus on \textit{StackCube} and \textit{PegInsertionSide} environments, training our method with 15 historical steps (16-step sequences) and then evaluating performance with variable history lengths.
-Additionally, we train reference policies on sequences with history lengths of 7, 3, 1, and 0 steps to provide baseline performance where training and inference settings match.
+We analyze how history length at inference affects the performance of our STA Transformer, focusing on \textit{StackCube} and \textit{PegInsertionSide}.
+We train our method with 15 historical steps (16-step sequences) and evaluate with variable history lengths.
+Additionally, we train \revA{\textit{reference policies}} -- STA Transformers trained with history lengths of 7, 3, 1, and 0 steps -- to provide baseline performance where training and inference settings match.
 Results in Fig. \ref{fig:ablation-history} demonstrate the robustness of our approach when evaluated with limited historical information available.
 For \textit{PegInsertionSide}, we observe only modest performance degradation as inference history decreases, while in \textit{StackCube}, our method occasionally even exceeds the initial performance.
 This robustness suggests that our STA mechanism enables learning effective decision-making from rich historical information during training, which transfers well to inference scenarios with truncated historical context.
 Relative to reference policies trained with shorter histories, we observe substantial performance drops, particularly for those trained with 1 and 3 historical steps.
 We attribute this degradation to our temporal masking procedure during training, which may excessively dampen the training signal when applied to sequences with already limited temporal information.
-Notably, the reference policy with 0 historical steps at training (where no temporal masking is applied), presents higher performance than those with 1 and 3 historical steps.
+Notably, the trained \revA{\textit{reference policy}} with 0 historical steps at training (where no temporal masking is applied), presents higher performance than those with 1 and 3 historical steps.
 This interaction between masking strategy and history length highlights the importance of adequate temporal context for our training approach to be effective.